The cheapest apartments for rent in Midtown, Houston

 Here's a studio loft at 3550 Main St., which is going for $1,148/month.

 Building amenities include garage parking and secured entry.
-In the apartment, the listing promises a dishwasher, in-unit laundry, hardwood flooring and a walk-in closet.
-Neither cats nor dogs are welcome.
+The loft also includes a walk-in closet and a dishwasher.
+Pets are welcome.

 (See the full listing here.)